-For the past twenty years, from the beginning of November to the middle of April, two types of aircraft, the NOAA G-IV and the USAF Reserve WC-130J, have been flying over the Gulf of Mexico, along the U.S East Coast, and even over the Pacific Ocean to gather data on winter storms that may have big impacts of wind, rain, freezing rain, sleet and snow and even storm surge.
+For the past 20 years, from the beginning of November to the middle of April, two types of aircraft, the NOAA G-IV and the USAF Reserve WC-130J, have been flying over the Gulf of Mexico, along the U.S East Coast and even over the Pacific Ocean to gather data on winter storms that could have big impacts of wind, rain, freezing rain, sleet and snow and storm surge.

 The number of aircraft in the NOAA and USAF Reserve Hurricane Hunter fleet